 This new feature to Ableton Live 10 is one of the best things to come with this latest version of Live.

-Separating the drum machines parts onto different channels through means I have to constantly open up the different midi effect parts for editing.
+Separating the drum machine’s parts into different channels means I have to constantly open up the different midi effect parts for editing.
 Having the option of editing multiple midi clips at once is great, I can edit all the drum parts at the same time.

 This speeds up the workflow and also just makes things easier.
 This is also great for instrument parts as you can see all the notes and timing together and make adjustments to the whole groove in one window.